tsgates/arch-wiki-markdown/wiki/Ksh.md

 You must first change your default shell back to Bash before removing the Ksh package.

-Change the default shell for the current user to bash:
+Change the default shell for the current user to Bash:

     $ chsh -s /bin/bash